hyperledger/firefly-fir/text/0012-namespace-isolation.md

 /status
 ```

-For backwards-compatibility, a new `identity.manager.legacySystemIdentities` config is
+For networks operating in "network version 1", FireFly will fall back to resolve identities
-provided, which defaults to `true`.
-If enabled when resolving an identity, FireFly will
+against the legacy "ff_system" namespace (if they are not found in the current namespace).
-first check against the current namespace, and then against the legacy "ff_system"
+For networks operating in "network version 2", all identities must have been broadcast on
-namespace.
+a namespace before using them within that namespace.

 Because DIDs must now be resolved within a namespace, the formatting of custom identities as
 `did:firefly:ns/{namespace}/{name}` is redundant, Custom identities now have a simpler DID